Posted on Thursday, October 31st, 2024 at 6:35 pm

 When Are Punitive Damages Awarded in Utah Personal Injury Cases?

 Punitive damages are unavailable in settlements, so you must present your case in court and win to recover this compensation.
-Under Utah law, courts can only award you punitive damages if you first receive compensatory damages.
+Under Utah law, courts can only award you punitive damages if compensatory damages are awarded first.
 Additionally, you must provide clear and convincing evidence that the at-fault party’s behavior was willful, malicious, intentionally fraudulent, or showed reckless disregard for others’ rights.

 During a trial, the court assesses whether the defendant’s actions meet the legal requirements for punitive damages.
 Evidence of the defendant’s finances is only admissible after liability for punitive damages has been established.
 This rule helps ensure that punitive damages are based on the severity of the defendant’s conduct, not on their wealth.